surfergrl/bica-surf-club/README.md

 HTML run through W3C validator

+Errors on index.html:
+- Widths for the logo and main image had px specified when that was not needed.
+Deleted.
+- Section for the logo was changed into a div element at the validator's suggestion.
+- Span links were removed as not necessary.
+- Added closing tags for links in the correct place (footer).
+- The validator threw errors for the code copied from the CSS validator to display the 'Valid CSS' image.
+I deleted this altogether.

+Errors on contact.html:
+Similar errors showed up on the contact page.
+- Widths on images had px specified when that was not needed.
+Deleted.
+- Section for the logo was changed into a div element at the validator's suggestion.
+- Span links were removed as not necessary.
+- Added closing tags for links in the correct place in the footer.
+- The validator threw errors for the code copied from the CSS validator to display the 'Valid CSS' image.
+I deleted this altogether.

 CSS run through Jigsaw
 One error was found with text-wrap property given a pixels value; this was changed to 'wrap'.